nqthinh493/Sumary-of-Semantic-Segmentations/README.md

-# Sumary of Semantic Segmentations
+# Summary of Semantic Segmentations

 ## Networks by architecture
 ### Semantic segmentation